survivant/quarkus-quickstarts/security-openid-connect-web-authentication-quickstart/README.md

 # Authentication in Web Applications Using OpenID Connect

-This is a minimal web application serving a single HTML file and a JAX-RS Resource to serve a HTML content.
+This is a minimal web application serving a single HTML file and a JAX-RS Resource to serve HTML content.

 Under the hood, this demo uses: